 The anti-gravity of the AlterG® Anti-Gravity Treadmill® provides a boost for athletes and rehabilitation patients to shorten recovery time, reduce injury risk and enhance athletic performance.
-We are among only a few locations in southeastern Wisconsin to offer this NASA-inspired technology that is used by Olympic teams, professional sports teams and top university-affiliated rehabilitation and sports centers.
+We are among only a few locations in southeastern Wisconsin to offer this NASA-inspired, zero-gravity treadmill that is used by Olympic teams, professional sports teams and top university-affiliated rehabilitation and sports centers.

 Athletic Training and Physical Therapy